-Over 150 million users can’t be wrong, but they can do things differently.
-Whether you are a veteran or a novice on LinkedIn, a networking strategy is very useful.
-This article looks at the 3 major types of networkers on LinkedIn and what your options are.
-In case you want more information about Linkedin, check out the posts on the basics and how to maximize your profile.
+Over 500 million users can’t be wrong, but they can do things differently.
+Whether you are a veteran or a novice on LinkedIn, a networking strategy is beneficial.
+This article looks at the three major types of networkers on LinkedIn and what your options are.
+In case you want more information about LinkedIn, check out the posts on the basics and how to maximize your profile.

-Stands for Linked In Open Networkers, or just open networkers.
-These users are totally open and will accept any invitation.
-The idea here is to connect to as many people as possible in order to reach out to more people.
-A larger network is particularly useful when prospecting for leads and doing research on people and companies.
+LION stands for Linked In Open Networkers, or open networkers.
+These users are open and will accept any invitation.
+The idea here is to connect to as many people as possible to reach out to more people.
+A more extensive network is particularly useful when prospecting for leads and doing research on people and companies.

-Open networkers will have the largest networks, usually well over a thousand first connections.
-As you cannot see how many connections people have beyond the 500 mark, we can only guess how large some of the true LIONs networks are.
-Ron Bates claims to have over 44,000 connections and if you are a prolific member of LinkedIn I would venture to guess he has invited you as well (not sure how he does it!).
+Open networkers will have the most extensive networks, usually well over a thousand first connections.
+As you cannot see how many connections people have beyond the 500 mark, we can only guess how large some of the right LIONs networks are.
+Ron Bates claims to have over 44,000 connections, and if you are a prolific member of LinkedIn, I will venture to guess he has invited you as well (not sure how he does it!).

 This is what I believe LinkedIn was intended for, professionals connecting up to further each others’ careers.
 This would be the most typical LinkedIn user.
-A salesperson would connect to his or her clients, the client would connect to their suppliers etc. You don’t actually have to have met the other person but you will have dealt with them and deem there is a value being connected for both your careers.
-Professional networkers will normally have anything from 200 to one thousand connections.
+A salesperson would connect to his or her clients, the client would connect to their suppliers, etc. You don’t have to have met the other person, but you will have dealt with them and deem there is a value being connected for both your careers.
+Professional networkers will generally have anything from 200 to one thousand connections.

 A few points

-I am definitely and open networker although I don’t tell the world by sticking LION on my profile, mainly because I don’t think it looks very pleasing on the eye.
-When I was in recruitment, LinkedIn was something of a goldmine for information and being connected to more people meant I could reach out to and find candidates with very specific skills.
+I am an open networker although I don’t tell the world by sticking LION on my profile, mainly because I don’t think it looks very pleasing on the eye.
+When I was in recruitment, LinkedIn was something of a goldmine for information and being connected to more people meant I could reach out to and find candidates with particular skills.
 I continue to use LinkedIn daily and believe I get a lot of value out of my network in many ways.